-The Department of Public Services projects a personnel savings due to position vacancies.
-These savings are partially offset by increased utility costs due to stormwater rate increases.
+The Department of Public Services reports neither a need nor a savings in the General Fund.
+Although the department anticipates personnel savings due to position vacancies, these savings may be partially offset by increased utility costs due to stormwater rate increases.
 Over the previous three calendar years, stormwater rate increases have resulted in expenses outpacing budgeted resources for utility expenses at city-owned buildings.
 Based on current billings, utility expenses could create a budget need of approximately \$45,500.
 These savings and needs will be monitored closely as the fiscal year continues.